valleyceo/code_journal/readme.md

 │   ├── a.
 1D 4 - Invariant - Max Consecutive Ones III.py
 │   ├── a.
 1D 4 - Invariant - Maximum Distance Between a Pair of Values.py
 │   ├── a.
 1D 4 - Invariant - Maximum Length of Subarray with Positive Product.py
 │   ├── a.
+1D 4 - Invariant - Maximum Score of a Good Subarray.py
+│   ├── a.
 1D 4 - Invariant - Maximum Size Subarray Sum Equals K.py
 │   ├── a.
 1D 4 - Invariant - Minimum Window Substring.py
 │   ├── a.
 1D 4 - Invariant - Permutation in String.py